 - Tips/tricks to enhance your procedures

-Registration for our virtual November 12th Think Radial course at our South Jordan, UT, headquarters is open now.
-Interventional cardiologists, interventional radiologists, interventional neuroradiologists, interventional nephrologists, vascular surgeons, and fellows from each specialty will benefit most from this event.
+Reach out to your Merit rep and follow us on social media for information on the latest course offerings.
+Interventional cardiologists, interventional radiologists, interventional neuroradiologists, interventional nephrologists, vascular surgeons, and fellows from each specialty will benefit most from attending.

 Merit will be exhibiting at SIR 2022, the Society of Interventional Radiology’s Annual Scientific Meeting.
 Join us June 12 – 14 in Boston, MA, for a high-quality educational program with an international audience, in-person training, and hands-on workshops.
 Along with showcasing an exciting lineup of leading-edge products, this year we’re hosting a Lunch & Learn session you won’t want to miss.